interpretml/interpret/README.md

 <br/>

-InterpretML is an open-source python package for training interpretable models and explaining blackbox systems.
+InterpretML is an open-source python package for training interpretable interpretable machine learning models and explaining blackbox systems.
 Interpretability is essential for:
 - Model debugging - Why did my model make this mistake?
 - Detecting bias - Does my model discriminate?
 - Human-AI cooperation - How can I understand and trust the model's decisions?
 - Regulatory compliance - Does my model satisfy legal requirements?
 - High-risk applications - Healthcare, finance, judicial, ...

-Historically, the most intelligible models were not very accurate, and the most accurate models were not intelligible.
+Historically, the most interpretable models were not very accurate, and the most accurate models were not interpretable.
 Microsoft Research has developed an algorithm called the Explainable Boosting Machine (EBM)<sup>[*](#ebm-footnote)</sup> which has both high accuracy and intelligibility.
 EBM uses modern machine learning techniques like bagging and boosting to breathe new life into traditional GAMs (Generalized Additive Models).
 This makes them as accurate as random forests and gradient boosted trees, and also enhances their intelligibility and editability.

 <br/>